Highway 90 (Israel–Palestine): History

+The northernmost section of the highway, from Tiberias to Metula, is the oldest, having existed since the Ottoman period.

 Until the 1960s, a series of separate roads existed where the highway is today.
 After the Six-Day War, a section in the northern Dead Sea area was completed, making these roads contiguous.
 In the early 1980s, the road was assigned the number 90.
-The northernmost section of the highway, from Tiberias to Metula, is the oldest, having existed since the Ottoman period.

-Construction activity

-The Arava Highway is the main link from the resort and port city of Eilat towards the center of the country and at times handles a heavy mix of local, tourist and commercial trucking traffic on the two-lane road (one lane in each direction).
-That, coupled with the monotone nature of the desert landscape around it and the lack of a physical barrier between the opposing lanes of traffic, makes the road particularly prone to traffic accidents, which often occur at high speeds – earning it the nickname of "The Red Road".
-In October 2007, Israeli Transport Minister Shaul Mofaz announced that the 170 km section of Highway 90 between Arava Junction and Eilat would be renovated, widening and repaving in stages to a four lane configuration with a physical barrier in the middle and rest stops every 45 kilometres.
+In October 2007, Israeli Transport Minister Shaul Mofaz announced that the 170 km section of Highway 90 between Arava Junction and Eilat would be renovated, widened and repaved in stages to a four-lane configuration with a physical barrier in the middle and rest stops every 45 kilometres.
 Initial announced funding was NIS125 million; the total project budget for all stages of widening is NIS2.3 billion (equivalent to over US$650 million in 2013 dollars).
 As of the fall of 2013, 40 km of the highway had been widened by the National Roads Company, from Eilat to Yotvata.
-As of 2020, the section between Yotvata and Ketura (to the intersection with Highway 40) is undergoing widening.
-No date has been set yet for widening the long stretch of highway between Ketura and the Arava Junction.